DataDog/hiring-engineers/answers.md

 ### Q2.
 Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 I went with MySQL as it's what I'm most familiar with.
-I took a quick look through the documentation.
-[Datadog Integrations MySQL](https://app.datadoghq.eu/account/settings#integrations/mysql) It was a pretty straight forward integration.
+I took a quick look through the documentation provided: [Datadog Integrations MySQL](https://app.datadoghq.eu/account/settings#integrations/mysql) It was a pretty straight forward integration.
 I'd probably add in a line or two around the installation of the chosen DB on your OS of choice, but I get there are a lot of permutations out there.
 So, I ran a few commands below to get MySQL installed.

   #### Install MySQL Server on the Ubuntu operating system
-    "sudo apt-get install mysql-server"
+    sudo apt-get install mysql-server
-    "sudo mysql -u root"
+    sudo mysql -u root

 Now that is completed, I connect Datadog to the MySQL server, using the steps I followed in the following page: [Datadog Integrations MySQL](https://app.datadoghq.eu/account/settings#integrations/mysql)